IntersectMBO/product-documentation/working-group/core-infrastructure-roadmap-working-group/working-group-milestones-and-meeting-schedule/7-5-24-meeting-minutes.md

 ### 1. Mission:&#x20;

-Foster a transparent, inclusive, and adaptable core infrastructure roadmap for the decentralized development of Cardano open-source blockchain and maintain its competitiveness.
+Foster a transparent, inclusive, and adaptable Roadmap roadmap for the decentralized development of Cardano open-source blockchain and maintain its competitiveness.

 ### 2. Goals: